nikolovlazar/nikolovlazar.com/src/pages/about.md

 And that's how I got dragged into Developer Advocacy.
 I was doing DevRel for Chakra UI in my afterwork hours.
 I became really good friends with the Chakra UI team, had fun growing the framework with them, and even had a chance to see them in real life during our two meetups at Dubai.

-DevRel started to grow on me day by day.
-I started day dreaming about it being my full time job instead of my hobby.
-Then in 2022 a recruiter shoots me an email.
-He told me he has seen my work and wanted to ask me if I'm interested to join a brand new DevRel team.
-Oh wow.
-After a lot thoughts put into it, and discussions with my wife, I decided to go for it.
-I passed the interviews, got the job, and moved to Canada with my wife and our cat.
+One day I decided to make it my full-time job.
+Passed an interview, accepted a job offer, and moved to Toronto with my wife and our cat do to Developer Advocacy.

 And now we're here.
 That's the story for now.